Shearing Sheep – Benefits of using Hand Shears

 Hand shears leave a short layer of wool on the sheep, preventing the temperature ‘shock’ cause when wool is removed with electric clippers.
 Leave a bit of insulation on the sheep and you get a happier, healthier animal well equipped to provide the best nourishment for its lambs.

-The slow, deliberate cuts of hand shears mean that a shearer is less likely to damage the fleece, than with the constant motion of electric clippers.
+When it comes to shearing sheep, the quality of the fleece is of paramount importance.
+Hand shears, with their careful and controlled approach, a shearer is less likely to damage the fleece, than with the constant motion of electric clippers.

-A set of hand blades cost about £20, compared to the hundreds that can be spent of electronic equipment.
-Or, if you don’t fancy the job yourself, a hand shearer does not usually require a minimum amount of sheep to be hire for a job.
+A set of hand blades cost about £30, compared to the hundreds that can be spent of electronic equipment.
+Or, if you don’t fancy the job yourself, a hand shearer does not usually require a minimum amount of sheep to be hired for a job.

 Better for the Environment